W-2 Program Overview

 Wisconsin Works (W-2) is based on work participation and personal responsibility.
 The program provides employment preparation services, case management and cash assistance to eligible families.

-Under W-2, there is no entitlement to assistance.
 The program is available to low-income parents with minor children who meet eligibility requirements and who are willing to work to their ability.
-Each W-2 eligible participant meets with a Financial and Employment Planner (FEP), who helps the individual develop an employability plan.
+Each W-2 eligible participant meets with a Financial and Employment Planner (FEP), who helps the individual develop an employability plan with goals to lead to family self-sufficiency.

 W-2 has the following paid placements:

-Community Service Jobs (CSJ): CSJ placements are developed for individuals who lack the basic skills and work habits needed in a regular job environment.
-CSJ positions offer real work training opportunities, but with the added supervision and support needed to help the participant succeed.
-CSJ participants receive a set monthly grant.
+Community Service Jobs (CSJ): The CSJ placement is for applicants and ongoing W-2 participants who are not ready for unsubsidized employment.
+A CSJ placement provides the opportunity to practice work habits and skills that are necessary to succeed in any regular job environment, including punctuality, reliability, work social skills, and more.
+CSJ work site providers are expected to offer an environment which generally replicates regular employment, realizing that job coaching and mentoring may be needed to help the participant succeed.
+A participant placed in a CSJ receives a monthly payment of $653 for full-time participation.
 Individuals who are employed part-time, but have personal barriers that prevent them from increasing their work hours, may be placed in a part-time CSJ position with prorated benefits.
 In addition to a cash grant, CSJ participants may be eligible for FoodShare, Medicaid, child care assistance, and Job Access Loans.

-W-2 Transition (W-2 T): W-2 T is reserved for those individuals who, because of employment barriers, are unable to perform independent, self-sustaining work.
-Those individuals who have permanent employment barriers are assisted in securing federal Supplemental Security Insurance benefits.
-W-2 T participants receive a set monthly grant.
+W-2 Transition (W-2 T): The W-2 Transition (W-2 T) employment position is for individuals who have been determined not ready for unsubsidized employment and unable to successfully participate in one of the other W-2 employment positions for reasons such as an individual's incapacitation or the need to remain in the home to care for another W-2 group member who is incapacitated or disabled.
+Those individuals who have permanent verified employment barriers are assisted in securing federal Supplemental Security Insurance benefits.
+Individuals whose barriers are not permanent, or which allow for work with accommodations are assigned to activities to prepare for successful entry into the workforce.
+W-2 T participants receive $628 a month.
 In addition to a cash grant, W-2 T participants may be eligible for FoodShare, Medicaid, child care assistance, and Job Access Loans.

 At Risk Pregnancy (ARP): ARP placements are available to unmarried women in the third trimester of pregnancy who have a medically verified at risk pregnancy.
 Individuals in an ARP placement receive a set monthly payment.
-In addition to a cash grant, W-2 T participants may be eligible for FoodShare and Medicaid.
+In addition to a cash grant of $673, W-2 T participants may be eligible for FoodShare and Medicaid.

 In addition to the paid placements described above, noncustodial parents, minor parents, and pregnant women may be eligible for an array of case management services.
 Also, custodial parents who are employed when they apply or become employed after participating in W-2 may be eligible for case management services.
 The final group eligible for case management services is W-2 participants who reach their time limit but ask for case management services.